philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 * The tests are crucial in making sure that fixing one bug or introducing a new feature does not introduce new bugs

+* The testing approach is as recommended in "R packages" by Hadley Wickham and Jennifer Bryan [https://r-pkgs.org/tests.html](https://r-pkgs.org/tests.html).

 * If you have a specific example you want to make sure is tested in the package, we will include the test in the package